ojariabka-cen58039/DevBackupTool/README.md

 This repository contains two shell scripts to **back up** and **restore** a developer's environment on macOS.
 It includes configuration files, tool settings, and installed packages.
 Ideal for system migrations, re-installations, or sharing standardized development setups.

+Feel free to fork and modify to better suit your needs, also please report and file issues, feature requests, etc.

+Thanks

 ## 📦 Contents

 - `dev_env_backup.sh` – Backs up configuration files, tool states, and package lists into an encrypted DMG archive.